11 stabbed in spate of random attacks across Albuquerque

 Further stabbings occurred along Central Avenue at Harvard Drive, Pennsylvania Street, and Domingo.

-Officers arrested the suspect near Central Avenue and Wyoming Boulevard.
+Officers arrested the suspect near a McDonalds restaurant at Central Avenue and Wyoming Boulevard.

+The investigation is ongoing and a motive for the attack is so far unknown.

 Register for free to continue reading